Getting Started with Distance Learning

 - Moodle Assignments

 - Viewing Grades in Moodle

 - Moodle Mobile – Download the official Moodle mobile app to access Moodle from Apple or Android mobile devices.
 The site address is: moodle.wilsoncc.edu.
 Note that the Moodle Mobile app is not a fully functioning version of Moodle and students may not be able to complete all coursework in the app.

 - Moodle 101 Student Training – New students should complete the Moodle 101 Student Training course in Moodle to become familiar with how to navigate and submit assignments in Moodle.
 New students will have access to the Moodle 101 Student Training course in Moodle 24 hours after registering for an upcoming semester.

 - Technology Access Information (how to access email, Moodle, and Student Planning)

 - Online Tutoring

-- In online (NT) courses, students must complete an Enrollment Verification activity by the census date.
+- Online (NT) – Students must complete an activity in Moodle, by the census date, to verify enrollment.